Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 usage to organic surfaces like terrain.
 Still, when prototyping, it can be used to quickly apply textures to CSG-based levels.

+Note:
-.. note:: If you need some textures for prototyping, Kenney made a
+ If you need some textures for prototyping, Kenney made a
           `set of CC0-licensed prototype textures ( https://kenney.nl/assets/prototype-textures )`.

 There are two ways to apply a material to a CSG node: